xudongzheng/dotfiles/readme.md

 dotfiles.
 This isn't meant to be used directly but rather can provide inspiration for things to include in your own dotfiles.

-You will find this helpful if you use some of the same software that I use.
+You will find this particularly helpful if your setup is similar to mine.
 This
 includes:

-- Go for general programming
 - Vim for text editing
+- Colemak keyboard layout
 - Git for version control
 - tmux for terminal multiplexing
-- Colemak keyboard layout

 # How to Use